nick-manasys/coding-sample-001/README.md

 [item id],[item length],[item quantity],[piece weight]
 ...
-Pack Length: [pack length], Pack Weight: [pack weight]
-#STD input example: (input ends when an empty line is received or you reach the end of the input stream)
+Pack Length: [pack length], Pack Weight: [pack weight] &hash;STD input example: (input ends when an empty line is received or you reach the end of the input stream) NATURAL,40,500.0
-NATURAL,40,500.0
 1001,6200,30,9.653
 2001,7200,50,11.21
-#Example output for the above input:
+&hash;Example output for the above input:
 Pack Number: 1
 1001,6200,30,9.653
 2001,7200,10,11.21